-The Price Breakup feature in FYERS shows an estimated preview of brokerage and regulatory charges before you place an order.
-However, the final charges in your contract note may not match exactly.
-This happens because the estimate is based on assumptions and real-time factors like the Last Traded Price (LTP), not the final executed price.
+However, the final charges in your contract note may not always match the estimate exactly.
+This happens because the estimate is based on assumptions and real-time market inputs, such as the Last Traded Price (LTP), while the final charges are calculated using the actual executed trade details.

-For a detailed breakdown of all brokerage and transaction costs, refer to this article.
+For a detailed breakdown of brokerage, statutory, and other applicable charges, refer to this article.

 There are two main reasons why the actual charges may vary slightly from what you see in the Price Breakup window:

-When you check the price breakup, the estimate is calculated based on the LTP at that moment.
-However, the execution price can change slightly by the time your order is filled.
+When you check the Price Breakup before placing an order, the estimate is calculated based on the LTP available at that moment.
+However, the actual execution price may change by the time your order is filled, especially in market orders or fast-moving stocks.

 Example: